abailoni/nifty/README.md

 ## Installation (Linux):

 #### Via Conda
-The easiest way to install this version is via conda (right now only available withour gurobi or cplex ):
+The easiest way to install this package is via conda (right now only available withour gurobi or cplex ):

 ```
 conda install -c abailoni nifty